jaimeblair/Bio313/README.md

 ```

 Since this 16S sequence was derived from this assembly you should see a perfect 100% identity match spanning about 1500 nucleotides.
+If you had more than one 16S sequence in your query file, you will see results for both.

 ## BLAST the entire assembly against the nt database.